PRODYNA/magnolia-cms-mailchimp-integration/README.md

 ![Delete Campaign](/_dev/delete-campaign.png "Delete Campaign")

 ### Action: Sync to Mailchimp
-This action Schedules the selected campaign.
+This action synchronizes the local JCR data with Mailchimp.

 ## Lists Tab
 The Lists tab, shows a list of Lists(Audiences).